Michigan Oversize / Overweight Trucking Permits Rules and Requirement

 A Michigan overweight permit generally costs $50 or more, with pricing based on how much your load exceeds legal limits.

-You can reach Chicago Permit at 📞 630-222-5770 for all Michigan oversize permit services, including guidance, pricing, and applications.
+You can reach Compare Transport LLC at 📞 630-222-5770 for all Michigan oversize permit services, including guidance, pricing, and applications.
 Their specialists are available to assist you immediately.